Red fox: Communication

-Red fox body language consists of movements of the ears, tail and postures, with their body markings emphasising certain gestures.
-Postures can be divided into aggressive/dominant and fearful/submissive categories.
+The body language of red foxes consists of movements of the ears and tail, as well as postures.
+Their body markings emphasise certain gestures.
+These postures can be categorised as either aggressive/dominant or fearful/submissive.
 Some postures may blend the two together.

-Inquisitive foxes will rotate and flick their ears whilst sniffing.
-Playful individuals will perk their ears and rise on their hind legs.
-Male foxes courting females, or after successfully evicting intruders, will turn their ears outwardly, and raise their tails in a horizontal position, with the tips raised upward.
+Inquisitive foxes will rotate and flick their ears while they sniff.
+Playful individuals will perk their ears up and stand on their hind legs.
+Male foxes will turn their ears outward and raise their tails horizontally with the tips raised upwards when courting females or after successfully evicting intruders.
 When afraid, red foxes grin in submission, arching their backs, curving their bodies, crouching their legs and lashing their tails back and forth with their ears pointing backwards and pressed against their skulls.
-When merely expressing submission to a dominant animal, the posture is similar, but without arching the back or curving the body.
-Submissive foxes will approach dominant animals in a low posture, so that their muzzles reach up in greeting.
-When two evenly matched foxes confront each other over food, they approach each other sideways and push against each other's flanks, betraying a mixture of fear and aggression through lashing tails and arched backs without crouching and pulling their ears back without flattening them against their skulls.
-When launching an assertive attack, red foxes approach directly rather than sideways, with their tails aloft and their ears rotated sideways.
+When merely expressing submission to a dominant animal, they adopt a similar posture, but without arching their backs or curving their bodies.
+Submissive foxes approach dominant animals with their muzzles reaching up in greeting, in a low posture.
+When two evenly matched foxes confront each other over food, they approach side by side and push against each other's flanks.
+They betray a mixture of fear and aggression through their actions: they lash their tails and arch their backs, but do not crouch or pull their ears back and flatten them against their skulls.
+When launching an assertive attack, red foxes approach directly, with their tails held high and their ears rotated sideways.
 During such fights, red foxes will stand on each other's upper bodies with their forelegs, using open mouthed threats.
 Such fights typically only occur among juveniles or adults of the same sex.